-Since 2011 the Group restructured its automotive and engine segments after OAO UAZ has become the major customer of OAO ZMZ.
-The sales of engine segment became immaterial in terms of segment reporting and are no longer disclosed separately.
-As at 31 December 2013 the Group activities are considered as one reporting segment: vehicles.
+Since 2011 the Group restructured its automotive, engine and autocomponents segments after OAO UAZ has become the major customer of OAO ZMZ.
+The sales of engine and autocomponents segments became immaterial in terms of segment reporting and are no longer disclosed separately.
+As at 31 December 2014 the Group activities are considered as one reporting segment: vehicles.